Equinor Logo

 StatoilHydro Logo 2007

-The updated version of the logo, introduced in 2007, presents a lighter and fresher appearance.
+The updated version of the logo, introduced in 2007, has a lighter, fresher appearance.
 The company removed additional symbols, leaving only the text, and adopted a new, more expressive shade of blue.
 The color feels soft and natural, highlighting the brand’s modern identity.

-The typeface underwent a complete transformation, now featuring a style that blends smooth curves with straight lines, without serifs.
+The typeface underwent a complete transformation, now featuring a style that blends smooth curves with straight lines and lacks serifs.
 Rounded forms in certain letters are balanced by sharp angles and clean strokes, giving the logo a straightforward and contemporary feel.
-The text is easy to read and visually clear, with no complex elements, presenting the brand as confident, neat, and approachable.
+The text is easy to read and visually clear, with no complex elements, and it presents the brand as confident, neat, and approachable.

 2009 – 2018